GracesGames/Roguelike2DKit/docs/documentation.md

 BP_Bomb is the bomb object that can be placed by the player.
 It destroys BaseBreakable objects or children of BaseBreakable objects and damages Pawns (e.g. enemies and player).

+__Bomb Damage Type__

+BP_BombDamageType is a damage type used to identify bomb damage.
+This makes sure bushes can only be destroyed by bombs.

 ### Pickups

 __Base Pickup__